mli/deepnumpy-doc/README.md

-# Documents for MXNet with NumPy on MXNet
+# Documents for MXNet with NP on MXNet

 How to build